All about fishing in the Yellowhammer State

 Lake & Fish Chart

-This chart shows the major fishing waters in Alabama, cross referencing these waters with the major types of fishing to be found in each of the lakes or impoundments.
-For a more complete list of fish species in Alabama, see the list below, which also includes state records.
+This chart shows the major angling destinations in Alabama, cross referencing these waters with the major species to be found in each of the lakes or impoundments.

-Aliceville Lake is a 8,300-acre lake on the AL/MS border, 50 miles west of Tuscaloosa, AL.
+Aliceville Lake is a 8,300-acre lake on the AL/MS border, 50 miles west of Tuscaloosa.

-Bankhead Lake is a 9,000-acre lake in the northeast section of the state, 20 miles west of Birmingham, AL.
+Bankhead Lake is a 9,000-acre lake in the northeast section of the state, 20 miles west of Birmingham.

 Bear Creek Reservoir is a 1,500-acre lake in the northeast corner of AL, nearby Atwood.

-Big Creek Lake is a 3,600-acre lake in the southeast corner of the state, 15 miles west of Mobile, AL.
+Big Creek Lake is a 3,600-acre lake in the southeast corner of the state, 15 miles west of Mobile.

-Cedar Creek Reservoir is a 4,000-acre lake in the northeast corner of the state, 1 mile north of Belgreen, AL.
+Cedar Creek Reservoir is a 4,000-acre lake in the northeast corner of the state, 1 mile north of Belgreen.

-Gainesville Lake is a 6,400-acre lake on the AL/MS border northeast of Gainsville, Alabama.
+Gainesville Lake is a 6,400-acre lake on the AL/MS border northeast of Gainsville.

 Jordan Lake is a 6,800-acre impoundment located 25 miles north of Montgomery in central Alabama on the Coosa River.

-Lake Eufaula, AKA Walter F George Lake, is a 45,000-acre lake located in the southeast corner of Alabama on the AL/GA border.
+Lake Eufaula, AKA Walter F George Lake, is a 45,000-acre lake located in the southeast corner of the state, on the AL/GA border.

 Lake Guntersville is a 68,000-acre lake located on the Tennessee River in the northeast corner of Alabama.